Tom Nieto: Coaching career

-Nieto joined the Minnesota Twins organization in as the manager of the Double-A New Britain Rock Cats.
+Nieto joined the Minnesota Twins organization in 2009 as the manager of the Double-A New Britain Rock Cats.
 In his first and only season in New Britain, he led the Rock Cats to a 72–69 record and a playoff berth.
 On October 20, 2009, Nieto was named as the new manager of the Rochester Red Wings, Minnesota's Triple-A affiliate.
 He replaced Stan Cliburn, whose contract was not renewed by the Twins following the 2009 season.
 On October 29, 2010, the Twins announced Nieto and his coaching staff would return to manage the Red Wings for the 2011 season.
 Following the 2011 season, Nieto was let go by the Twins organization.
 Nieto managed the GCL Yankees for the 2012 and 2013 seasons.

+Death

+Nieto died from a heart attack in Zephyrhills, Florida, on March 27, 2026, at the age of 65.